-On March 31, Governor Pritzker announced that the closure of Illinois schools will extend through April 30.
+On April 17, Governor Pritzker, joined by Illinois State Board of Education Superintendent Dr. Carmen I. Ayala, announced that he is suspending in-person learning in all Illinois schools for the remainder of the 2019-2020 school year.
 District 303 school buildings continue to be closed.
-Per Illinois Executive Order 2020-10, all district playgrounds are closed to public use until further notice.
+Per Illinois Executive Order 2020-10, all District playgrounds are closed to public use until further notice.
 Staff will be available to answer the phone remotely between the hours of 8:00 AM - 3:30 PM.
 Please call your child’s school if you have questions or concerns.

 District Technical Support Resources